 What is the FMEP?

-The Family Maintenance Enforcement Program (FMEP) is a service of the Ministry of Justice.
+The Family Maintenance Enforcement Program (FMEP) is a service of the Ministry of Attorney General.
 The FMEP is responsible under the Family Maintenance Enforcement Act for monitoring and enforcing all support orders and agreements that are filed with the program.

 That means the FMEP will: